edsu/inkdroid.org/_posts/2016-10-15-followers.md

 - politics
 ---

-*TLDR; what happened at 10:21 PM EDT in the second Presidential Debate?*
+*TLDR; What happened at 10:21 PM EDT in the second Presidential Debate?*

 ---